Politics or policy? Behind the dispute over AT&T-Time Warner - News 12 Now

 Delrahim has said the president did not tell him what to do.
 White House spokeswoman Sarah Huckabee Sanders said Monday she wasn’t aware of any specific action related to the case taken by the White House.

+“I’m not going to get involved in litigation,” Trump told reporters Tuesday.
+“But personally I’ve always felt that that was a deal that’s not good for the country.
+I think your pricing’s going to go up.”

-But even the perception of White House involvement could influence the deal-review process.
+Even the perception of White House involvement could influence the deal-review process.
 The president’s vocal opposition to CNN and the deal will come up in any lawsuit, said Matthew Cantor, an antitrust attorney.
+Other experts don’t believe political pressure from the White House should sway the judge, who will decide on the merits of the case.

 —